Kelly Clarkson Shows Off Slim Waist After Weight Loss

 Kelly also matched her nails to her dress as she rocked a dark black shade while filming for the NBC show.

-As for Gwen, who shared the snap with her 8.9 million followers on the social media site, she appeared to be channelling her inner country side as she stood in between Kelly and her boyfriend Blake.
+As for Gwen, who shared the snap with her 8.9 million followers on the social media site, she appeared to be channeling her inner country side as she stood in between Kelly and her boyfriend, Blake.

-The mom of three stunned as she sported a red jacket with a fringe across the chest and arms, pairing the look with a pair of Western wear inspired blue jeans and a matching red lipstick.
+The mom of three stunned as she sported a red jacket with a fringe across the chest and arms, pairing the look with a pair of Western-wear-inspired blue jeans and a matching red lipstick.

 The men of The Voice kept things a little more casual.

-Shelton sported his signature sport coat and jeans look, while Legend opted for a beige zebra print sweater and matching pants.
+Blake sported his signature sport coat and jeans look, while John opted for a beige zebra-print sweater and matching pants.

-Clarkson’s latest look at her increasingly slim waist comes after she revealed her secrets to losing a very impressive 37 pounds.
+Kelly’s latest look at her increasingly slim waist comes after she revealed her secrets to losing weight.

-“I’m not working out!”
-Clarkson said of her weight loss while speaking to Extra last year.
+“I’m not working out!” she said while speaking to Extra last year.
 “I literally read this book… It’s called The Plant Paradox.
 It’s basically about how we cook our food, non-GMO, no pesticides, eating really organic.”

 She reiterated during an appearance on Today that she’d managed to lose the weight without hitting the gym and added that she took on the new healthy eating plan not to drop the pounds but to help her get an autoimmune disease under control.